 Good motorcycle braking technique is not a strong point for many riders.
 Simple use of the brakes are generally operated well, but when a motorcycle emergency stop needs to happen – far too many motorcyclists get into trouble.

-Half of Motorcycle Collisions Report Rider Fell Before Collision Took Place
+Half Of All Motorcycle Collisions Reported That The Rider Fell Before Collision Took Place

 Studies done in Europe of motorcycle collisions showed that more than half of the cases revealed the rider had fallen before the collision took place.
 That means that the rider had not controlled themselves during the motorcycle emergency braking activity.
 The main reason was because of not looking up while braking, but instead the rider was focused on the ground or the object they were trying to avoid.
 With that, the consequences are easy to predict just as your rider coach explained “look where you want to go and not where you’re going”.
 This is ever so relevant in an emergency situation.